-- Loss of appetite – My constant distress made me feel nauseous throughout the day.
+- Loss of appetite – My constant distress over these menopause symptoms made me feel nauseous throughout the day.
 I lost my appetite and only managed to eat a few bites of my food.
 I started living an extremely unhealthy lifestyle.
 My acidity took a toll on me and it wasn’t long before I lost a tremendous amount of weight which made me start feeling insecure about my body.

 - Never wanting to leave home – I reached a stage where I was so underconfident about myself that I thought I wasn’t good enough to be seen in public.
 I assumed that my family would be ashamed of being seen with me.
 I avoided every plan that my friends made to meet.
 I even reached a point where I was embarrassed to show up to family events.
 I just wanted to hide behind closed doors.